allisonmachado/blog.allison.bsb.br/posts/docker-essentials.md

 docker run -v /path/on/host:/path/in/container my-container
 ```

 Here, `/path/on/host` is the path to the file or directory on the host machine, and `/path/in/container` is the path where the file or directory is mounted in the container.
 Similarly, with the --mount flag, the syntax would be:

 ```sh
 docker run --mount type=bind,src=/path/on/host,target=/path/in/container my-container
 ```

 In this case, src is the path to the file or directory on the host machine, and target is the path where the file or directory is mounted in the container.
 Any changes to the files in a bind mounted directory on the host machine are immediately available within the container.

-## Simply Run Bash
+## Simply Bash

 Sometimes its useful to have a Bash session in your favorite Linux distribution to test some commands: